logandaniels/logandaniels.github.io/content/blog/timeleft-review.md

 tags:
 ---

-Today I went to a dinner hosted by [Timeleft](https://timeleft.com).
+Today I went to a dinner hosted by [Timeleft](https://timeleft.com) in Seattle.
 Their tagline is "Dinner with Strangers", and it's exactly that: on a particular night you're told a restaurant to show up to at a designated time, where you'll meet and eat dinner with a curated group of strangers.
 The rest is up to you!

 The app charges a $16 "finder's fee" for signup, and you pay for the dinner normally.